isohale/cdw-class/Building a Website/README.md

 ### 1  The Role of HTML, CSS and JavaScript

-Think of building a website like building a house:

 #### **HTML (HyperText Markup Language) - The Structure**
-HTML is like the **foundation and framework** of a house.
-It provides the basic structure and content.
+HTML provides the **foundation and framework** for your website.
+It defines the basic structure and content.

 **What HTML does:**
 - Defines the structure of your webpage